* This is the Professional Version. *

 Tumors of the Orbit

 Benign pediatric tumors are most commonly dermoid tumors and vascular lesions such as capillary hemangioma and lymphangioma.
 Treatment of dermoid tumors is excision.
 Capillary hemangiomas tend to spontaneously involute and therefore usually do not need any treatment; however, especially when located on the upper eyelid, they may affect vision and require treatment with intralesional injection of corticosteroids or, in exceptional cases, surgical debulking.
-In recent cases, involution has followed therapy with systemic beta blockers.
+In recent cases, involution has followed therapy with systemic beta-blockers.
+Small lymphangiomas that do not cause symptoms may be followed clinically.
+For larger lymphangiomas or those that are causing symptoms, options include surgical debulking, intralesional sclerotherapy, and, in some cases, sildenafil.

 Malignant pediatric tumors are most commonly rhabdomyosarcoma and metastatic lesions related to leukemia or neuroblastoma.
 If rhabdomyosarcoma is resectable, surgery is done, followed by chemotherapy and orbital radiation therapy.
 Leukemic disease is usually managed by orbital radiation therapy, chemotherapy, or both.

-Benign adult tumors are most commonly meningiomas, mucoceles, and cavernous hemangiomas.
+Benign adult tumors are most commonly meningiomas, mucoceles, and cavernous venous malformations (also known as cavernous hemangiomas).
 Pleomorphic adenomas of the lacrimal gland are less common.
 When symptomatic, sphenoid wing meningiomas are treated with debulking via craniotomy, sometimes followed by a course of radiation therapy.
 Because meningioma cells infiltrate bone of the skull base, complete resection usually is not possible.
 Mucoceles are treated by draining them into the nose because they most commonly arise from the ethmoid or frontal sinus.
-Cavernous hemangiomas and lacrimal gland pleomorphic adenomas are excised.
+Cavernous venous malformations and lacrimal gland pleomorphic adenomas are excised.